20tsange1/NBA-Grammar/README.md

 }
 ```

 Furthermore, some plays that are practiced more or signature moves may have a higher probability of success as opposed to if it was calculated using each individual action.
-In this case, the probability of the play can be overriden and provided directly by the analyst, or calculated using the same expressions allowed previously.
+In this case, the probability of the play can be overriden and provided directly by the analyst (as a float value), or calculated using the same expressions allowed previously.
+It can also be noted that for ease of extracting the identifier of a block, the identifier token exists as the first child wherever it appears, allowing this identifier to be used before exploring the rest of the AST of that block, making it easier to access for type-checking and similar purposes.

 ### Court Positioning Setup